Being a Field Worker

-A Drop in the Ocean’s purpose is to support people on the run, and share information about the livelihood of refugees and migrants.
+A Drop in the Ocean’s purpose is to support displaced people, and share information about the livelihood of refugees and migrants.
 Where possible, our priority will be helping children and their mothers.
-Our volunteer field workers contribute in organizing and running the activities we provide, such as language classes, spaces for women and children, and much more!
+Our volunteer field workers contribute in organising and running the activities we provide, such as language classes, spaces for women and children, and much more!

 Will you help us next?

 A Drop in the Ocean is present in Athens, Northern Greece, on Samos, and on Lesvos.
 On the mainland we work directly in Skaramagas, Elefsina, and Nea Kavala refugee camps, which are all operated by the Greek authorities.
 On Lesvos, we work inside Moria camp, but we also have our own Drop Centre located 15 minutes walk from the camp, where most of our activities take place.
 On Samos, our activities mostly take place at Stagona Centre, in close proximity to the refugee camp in Vathy.